code-art-eg/globalite/README.md

 The number parser returns `null` if the input string is not a valid number instead of `NaN` returned by `parseInt` , `parseFloat` and Globalize parser.
 This is because `NaN` can lead to bugs in your code if you don't check for it.
-I have fallen into this trap many times and encountered bugs in my projects because I didn't check for `NaN` before using the parsed number.So I think it's better to return `null` instead of `NaN`.
+I have fallen into this trap many times and encountered bugs in my projects because I didn't check for `NaN` before using the parsed number.
+So I think it's better to return `null` instead of `NaN`.
 For example:

 ```typescript